Your Biggest Compliance Risk Is the One You Don’t See Coming

 Required.

-HIPAA mandates an accurate and thorough risk assessment for any practice handling electronic protected health information.
+HIPAA mandates an accurate and thorough risk analysis for any practice handling electronic protected health information.
 This is a legal requirement under the HIPAA Security Rule, not a best practice.
-Required under the HIPAA Security Rule, 45 CFR §164.308(a)(1)(ii)(A).

 What You’ll Get

-Instead of spending months piecing together policies, you will get a complete, editable system that:
+Instead of spending months piecing together policies, you will receive a complete, editable system that:

-Shows you exactly where your practice is out of alignment with HIPAA and your state’s rules before anyone else does.
+Shows you exactly where your practice is out of alignment with HIPAA regulations allowing you to address concerns and improve security

-Built-in structure to track tasks, assign responsibilities, and update records without starting over each year.
+Includes built-in structure to track tasks, assign responsibilities, and maintain compliance over time

-Editable policies and forms written for therapists and behavioral health providers, aligned with your license type and location.
+Includes editable policies and forms aligned with your license type, services, and location

 • Solo or group mental health practices